 Six storage pods delivered for storage during the length of the project

-All items need to be emptied from the Parish House into temporary storage
+All items need emptied from the Parish House into temporary storage